 How do you get what you need without breaking the bank or spending on unnecessary features?

 The good news is that you don’t have to make things up as you go.
 You can apply procurement best practices to your buying process to save money and make a smart purchase.

-In fact, the first 2 steps of the standard 10 step procurement cycle can help you make an accurate list of your WMS requirements.
+In fact, the first 2 steps of the standard 10 step procurement cycle can help you make an accurate list of your warehouse management system functional requirements template.
 These steps are: